RockRottenSalad/pratt_parser/README.md

 ## Using the program

 In not-so-good repl mode.
-There is no support for arrow keys.
-Exit with Ctrl-C.
-You do not have to type 'print' whilst in REPL mode, simply running the expression will implicity print it.
+There is no support for arrow keys and it expects the entire program to be written on one line(i.e. line breaks after '{' are not allowed).
+Exit with Ctrl-C. You do not have to type 'print' whilst in REPL mode, simply running the expression will implicity print it.
 ```
 cargo run -- cli
 ```